osisoft/Edge-Data-Store-Docs/V1/Administration/ManagementTools.md

 ### System Tools

-Many OSIsoft customers use Windows computers, even though they may deploy Linux devices to host Edge Storage.
+Many OSIsoft customers use Windows computers, even though they may deploy Linux devices to host Edge data storage.
 Edge Data Store can be installed on Windows 10, and the same custom applications developed on Windows should work on Linux, as long as the application development environment is supported on Linux.
 Edge Data Store has been designed to use platform independent programming.
 To facilitate working with Linux devices, Windows tools like PuTTY and WinSCP are very useful for copying files and remotely accessing Linux command lines.